duolinwang/CircRNAFisher/README.md

 Preparing Reference Sequences
 You have to download sequences of reference genome from [UCSC Genome Bioinformatics](http://hgdownload.soe.ucsc.edu/downloads.html) and sequences of reference transcripts from [UCSC Table Browser]( http://genome.ucsc.edu/cgi-bin/hgTables?command=start).

-Put all downloaded fasta files of reference genome into a folder, one file for each chromosome, filename prefix is its corresponding chromosome, end with ".fa", for instance chr1.fa.
-This directory is for argument "-refseq <seq> " in our pipeline.
+Put all downloaded fasta files of reference genome into a folder, one file for each chromosome, filename prefix is its corresponding chromosome, ended with ".fa", for instance chr1.fa.
+This directory is for argument "-refseq <seq> " in the pipeline.

 Bowtie2 indexes
 Bowtie2 indexes of whole genome and reference transcripts are required.
 You can download pre-built bowtie2 indexes for whole genome from http://bowtie-bio.sourceforge.net/bowtie2 and buid indexes of reference transcripts by running:
 ```
 bowtie2-build -f reference_transcripts_seq.fa bt2-idx-trans.
 ```
-reference_transcripts_seq.fa is the reference transcripts in fasta format,which you already have from the previous step.
+reference_transcripts_seq.fa is the reference transcripts in fasta format, which you already have from the previous step.
-These indexes are for arguments "-xg <bt2-idx>" and "-xt <bt2-idx-trans>" in our pipeline
+These indexes are for arguments "-xg <bt2-idx>" and "-xt <bt2-idx-trans>" in the pipeline

 Annotated exons
 A file containing positional information for annotated exons is required.